module-federation/module-federation-examples/third-party-scripts/README.md

 Run `yarn`
 Run `yarn start`.
-This will build and serve `app1` on port3001
+This will build and serve `app1` on port 3001

 - [localhost:3001](http://localhost:3001/) (HOST)